nebulab/prependers/README.md

 ### Autoloading prependers

-If you don't want to include `Prependers::Prepender`, you can also autoload prependers from a path.
+If you don't want to include `Prependers::Prepender`, you can also autoload prependers from a path, they will be loaded in alphabetical order.

 Here's the previous example, but with autoloading:

 ```ruby